Remote camping in Kosciuszko National Park

 - Huts are only for temporary day use and emergencies, not accommodation, so always bring your own tent and sleeping bag that are suitable for the conditions.

-- Pitch your tent on thick snow grass and avoid eroded, burnt and wet boggy sites, and areas recently used by others.
+- In summer pitch your tent on thick snow grass and avoid eroded, burnt and wet boggy sites, and areas recently used by others.
+In winter avoid lee sides of high ridges where maximal snow accumulation can be dangerous.

 - Where possible, choose spots at least 50m from tracks (200m from Seamans Hut), and give other campers space so you can appreciate the scenery and solitude.

-- Please be considerate of other park visitors and leave campsites in the condition you found (or even better).
+- Please be considerate of other park visitors and leave campsites in the condition you found them in (or even better).

 Be water smart

-- Water supplies are unreliable along some sections of the track, so be prepared to carry enough water to be self-sufficient for at least several days.
+- Water supplies are unreliable.
+Be prepared to carry enough water to be self-sufficient for at least several days.

 - Wash at least 100m away from watercourses and scatter wash water.
 Keep it natural by using sand, gravel or snow to wash up rather than detergents and soap that can harm waterways.